 - 1. Approval of all variable remuneration plans requires that the, the principles mentioned in appendix 3 as well as the following elements should apply: - a.
 The plan must not be open to non-executive directors. - b.
 Individual awards at grant and at vesting should not be excessive with regard to best practice rules and the company's results.
 The total amount received from participation in the company's various plans should also be taken into account. - c.
-The plan should not offer excessive or unsymmetrical leverage.
+The plan should not offer excessive or asymmetric leverage.

 - d.
-The plan must include a contractual clause stipulating that in case of fraudulent behaviour or manipulation of the accounts, a clawback is possible. - e.
+The exercise conditions of the plan should not be amended during the life of the plan. - e.
+The plan must include a contractual clause stipulating that in case of fraudulent behaviour or manipulation of the accounts, a clawback is possible. - f.
 The capital reserved for the plan and all other plans (be they broad-based or not) should remain within the limits set by the standards of best practice, i.e. in principle 10% of issued capital in a 10-year rolling period.
 However, 5% of additional capital can be set aside for employee savings-related plans open to all employees.
 Capital reserved for executive incentive plans should not exceed 5% of issued capital.
-Those limits may be exceeded following an in-depth analysis of the situation, in particular in the case of "start-ups", growing companies or companies in sectors with long research cycles. - f.
-The purchase price of shares for employee savings-related plans should not be in principle lower than 80% of the market price at the date of grant. - g.
+Those limits may be exceeded following an in-depth analysis of the situation, in particular in the case of "start-ups", growing companies or companies in sectors with long research cycles. - g.
+The purchase price of shares for employee savings-related plans should not be in principle lower than 80% of the market price at the date of grant. - h.
 The exercise price of the options should not be less than the share price at date of grant. - 2.
 Approval of the short-term incentive plans requires that the following elements should apply in principle: - a.
 The bonus payments must be conditional upon the achievement of predetermined and stringent performance conditions, aiming to align the interests of the beneficiaries with those of the shareholders.
 Those performance conditions must be in line with the strategic objectives of the company and set at the beginning of the period. - b.
 The annual bonus must vary in line with company performance.
 The amounts effectively paid out must be justified in light of the degree of achievement of the different performance targets fixed at the beginning of the period. - c.
-Part of the annual bonus must be deferred (in form of restricted shares for example) in particular when the annual bonus represents the majority of the variable remuneration.
-The blocking period must be sufficiently long (in principle 3 years).
+Part of the annual bonus must be deferred (in form of restricted shares for example) in particular when the annual bonus represents the majority of